tarangpatelublox/host-modules/README.md

 # Building host--based modules driver for Raspberry Pi 4 using NXP Open-Source Repository

 This README file provides instructions on building and deploying firmware and drivers for various NXP chipsets on a Raspberry Pi 4.
-It supports multiple u-blox modules with different host interfaces for Wi-Fi and Bluetooth.

 ## Supported u-blox Modules and Chipsets